h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_5_5_explanation.md

 ![Specific Example Visualization 2D](../Images/L4_5_Quiz_5/specific_example_2d.png)

 The 2D visualization confirms that the point lies in the correctly classified region (blue area).
 The decision boundary is already oriented such that the point is on the correct side.
-The updated visualization includes clearer labels and improved region coloring to better distinguish the positive and negative classification regions.
+The visualization includes clear labels and color coding to distinguish the positive and negative classification regions.

 ![3D Weight Update Visualization](../Images/L4_5_Quiz_5/specific_example_update.png)

-The 3D visualization provides a spatial perspective of how the weight vector and decision boundary would change if an update were needed.
+The 3D visualization provides a spatial perspective of how the weight vector and decision boundary change after a perceptron update.
 In this case, since the point is correctly classified, the weight vector remains unchanged.
-The visualization shows the original weights (blue arrow) and the decision boundary plane (blue surface), with better visibility and clarity compared to previous versions.
+The visualization shows the original weights (blue arrow) and the decision boundary plane (blue surface), with optimal viewing angles to make the 3D relationships apparent.

 ### Task 4: Will This Update Always Reduce the Number of Misclassified Points?